SolarDub/LS_Series_Gaps_Jupyter/README.md

 ## Introductory Remarks

 This routine analyses the effect of data gaps on the spectral output of the Lomb-Scargle (LS) algorithm applied to a synthetic, harmonic time-series.
 The gaps may be padded with zeros or simple jumps from the end of one data sequence to the beginning of the next.
 The gaps may also be cut-off abruptly (using an inverse top-hat window function) or tapered through the used of a Tukey filter.
+This analysis is an offshoot of the work performed by [Munteanu et al., (2016)](https://ui.adsabs.harvard.edu/abs/2016AnGeo..34..437M/abstract), which was influential during the performed research of [Joshi et al. (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.510.5854J/abstract).

 The dataset is simple: 1000 points with a 0.01 day cadence, resulting in a 10-day time-series.
 It comprises of a superposition of four in-phase sinusoidal signals with frequencies of 10, 20, 30 and 40 cycles per day (c/d), respectively, all with unit amplitudes.